-China’s ‘Wolf Warrior’ strives to be first with coronavirus vaccine
+‘Wolf Warrior’ strives to make China first with coronavirus vaccine

 The none-too-subtle reference was not lost on Chinese audiences.

-Now, in 2020, as a deadly coronavirus that causes a disease known as covid-19 spreads across the world, Dr. Chen is back in the limelight.
+Now, in 2020, as a deadly coronavirus that causes the disease known as covid-19 spreads across the world, Dr. Chen is back in the limelight.

-This time it’s the real Dr. Chen: Chen Wei, a major general in the People’s Liberation Army and a virologist who leads the Institute of Bioengineering at the Academy of Military Medical Sciences.
+It’s the real Dr. Chen: Chen Wei, a major general in the People’s Liberation Army and the virologist who leads the Institute of Bioengineering at the Academy of Military Medical Sciences.

 State media this month have run photos of Chen, in fatigues and a surgical mask, standing in front of a Communist Party flag and receiving an injection in her left arm.
 The substance was, according to the reports, one that China hopes will become the first vaccine against the coronavirus.
 Seven other military officers reportedly received the jab.